There's a Comet Coming!

 Download This Month's Star Charts Here

 From O'Neill Nebraska take US HWY 281 north to Road 883 (Johnson's Three Eagles).
 Turn left (west) 2 miles to 490 Avenue.
 Turn right (north) 0.6 mile to the red gate.
 Proceed north of the gate another few hundred feet.
 You will see the entrance on the right.
 We will have you park along the fence near the entrance.
-Be advised there is an electric fence on 3 sides of the building location.
+Be advised there is a barb wire fence around the building location.
 If young children are present, they need to be watched.
 Please call or e-mail to register so I know how many people to plan for!

 We look forward to seeing you!